© 2018 Hulu, LLC | all rights reserved

 Client initiate Impressions and Completions by firing a beacon via HTTP GET request.
 The measurement server returns a 200 to indicate successful reception of the beacon, and writes a line in its log file to record the Impression or Completion.
 The above is true of Impressions and Completions for all video, rich-media, and display Ads.

 Network latency may result in beacons not arriving at the server around the moment an Impression or Completion occurs, but rather at some point afterward.
 If this is case, the Impression or Completion is counted upon receipt.
 Network issues may also cause beacons being duplicated somewhere along the way (e.g., by a third-party proxy server) between Hulu’s client and server.
 Hulu addresses this risk in two ways.
-First, by never performing beacon retries on any accreditation platform (i.e., Web, Mobile Web, or Mobile In-App).
+First, by never performing beacon retries on any accreditation platform (i.e., Web, Mobile In-App and OTT).
 Second, by performing beacon de-duplication on the server side.

 Hulu does not compound or grouped beacons.
 Measurements are counted directly from client-initiated beacons one at a time.